Also known as: v-sit, v sit, jackknife sit-up, jackknife, toe touch sit-up

 What is V Up?

-V Up is a medium-difficulty bodyweight core exercise that raises straight legs and torso into a V shape, targeting the core and back.
-It strengthens abdominals, hip flexors, and spinal stabilizers; control and form protect the lower back.
+V Up is a bodyweight exercise that lifts the legs and upper torso into a V shape to target the core and back.
+It primarily works the rectus abdominis, hip flexors and spinal stabilizers.
+Difficulty level: medium, requiring core strength, control, and hamstring mobility.

 How to Do V Up

-- Start position: Lie flat with arms extended overhead, legs together and toes pointed.
-Keep a neutral neck and inhale to prepare.
+- Start position: Lie flat on your back with arms extended overhead, legs straight and toes pointed.
+Engage glutes and press the lower back gently into the floor.

 Muscle Groups